dalelotts/angular-bootstrap-datetimepicker/README.md

 ### startView

 String.
-Default: 'month'
+Default: 'day'

 The view that the datetimepicker should show when it is opened.
 Accepts values of :
  * 'minute' for the minute view
  * 'hour' for the hour view
- * 'day' for the day view
+ * 'day' for the day view (the default)
- * 'month' for the 12-month view (the default)
+ * 'month' for the 12-month view
  * 'year' for the 10-year overview.
 Useful for date-of-birth datetimepickers.

 ### minView